tschf/adb-sample-schemas/README.md

 Also, in the verification phase it tries to query some MVs which belongs to SH schema.
 Since we didn't rebuilt this schema it's not possible to perform that operation.

+Right now, the main schemas containing data things are hr and oe.

 ## Installing the sample schema - steps

 Requirements: sqlplus + sqlldr